wp-plugins/wiqet-photo-voice-and-webcam-video-personal-presentation-plugin/readme.txt

 == Changelog ==
+= 0.5 =
+Fixed wiqet_options bug when configuration not yet done

 = 0.4 =
-* Changed javascript to remove Bug out of IE 8.
+Changed javascript to remove Bug out of IE 8.
 Removed Unique ID Tested on Firefox 3 and IE 7,8

 = 0.3 =
-* Added video Wiqet capability
+Added video Wiqet capability

 = 0.2 =
-* Added list of Wiqets to manage
+Added list of Wiqets to manage

 = 0.1 =
-* Initial release tested.
+Initial release tested.